top of page

 Local officials can alter these rules if they wish, but essentially a dog has 14 days in a public shelter before being killed.
 In addition, there is an incredibly high rate of pet abandonment.
 Many of the dogs we take in today are abandoned – young, old, pregnant, ill or just not wanted.

-Barking Mad Dog Rescue saves dogs every single day
+Barking Mad Dog Rescue saves dogs

 We know, as do many in Romania, that killing is not the answer to the abandoned and stray dog problem in Romania.
 The killing continues, as does the corruption.

 But we, as well as many others, are working every day on the ground in Romania to save as many souls as possible.
+We have an ongoing spaying and neutering programme locally, to ensure that as few pups as possible are born needlessly in our village and the surrounding area.
+We also now have an outreach programme to help impoverished local people to access veterinary help for their dogs.

 So, why adopt a Romanian dog?